 By the end of month one you own a feature surface end-to-end — schema, API, UI, telemetry.
 You write the design doc, you run the rollout, you write the runbook.
 Mentors shift from pairing to reviewing.
 You start showing up in customer demos.

-You present what you shipped to the whole studio: a 20-minute talk, an architecture diagram, a metric you moved.
+You present what you shipped to the whole team: a 20-minute talk, an architecture diagram, a metric you moved.
 Hiring managers vote that afternoon.
 Top performers leave with a pre-placement offer and a return date; everyone leaves with a letter of recommendation and merged commits in their name.

 Cohort closed?
 Join the standby list — first to know when the next intake opens.
 Standby applicants get a 48-hour head start before public listings go live, and last cohort 22% of seats went to the list.